mateo-covacho/mateo-covacho/README.md

 ## My favorite quality
 One of my favorite qualities as a software engineer is my problem-solving skills.
 However, I believe my most important quality is my initiative and passion for learning new things in tech.
 I am constantly seeking out opportunities to expand my knowledge and stay up-to-date on the latest developments in the industry.

-## Tech I use
+## Tech I have used
-### Client-side Applications
+### Frontend
+Technologies I Use for Building Client-Side Applications These are the technologies I utilize for developing and designing responsive web applications.

+HTML5
+CSS
-HTML5 CSS TypeScript ReactJS JavaScript Bootstrap Svelte Three.js BlueprintJS
+TypeScript & JavaScript
+ReactJS
+Bootstrap
+Svelte
+Three.js
+BlueprintJS

-### Backend Applications
+### Backend
-AWS Next.js Ethers Node.js Python Java Firebase Serverless Docker Netlify Vercel
+Technologies I Use for Building Fast and Scalable Backend Applications I use these technologies to develop fast, scalable, and flexible backend applications.

+Amazon Web Services (AWS)
+Next.js
+Ethers
+Node.js
+Python
+Java
+Firebase
+Serverless
+Docker
+Netlify
+Vercel

 ### Productivity
-Git Figma NPM GitHub VSCode Bash
+Technologies I Use to Increase Productivity
+These are the technologies I use to streamline my work and enhance my productivity in building CI/CD pipelines and writing code efficiently.

+Git
+Figma
+NPM
+GitHub
+VSCode
+Bash

 ## My projects